mahird3/DeepDenoise/README.md

 ## Purpose

-The inspiration for this project came from coursework where we applied Total Variation denoising and learned about the Barzilai-Borwein (BB) optimization method, a Hessian-free approach that approximates Newton’s method using step sizes from finite gradient differences.
-This project builds on that foundation by implementing TV denoising with BB optimization and comparing it to the DnCNN model, a deep learning approach from the paper ["Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising" by Kai Zhang et al.](https://arxiv.org/abs/1608.03981).
-The goal is to see how well deep learning methods can handle denoising in comparison to classical techniques.
+The inspiration for this project came from coursework where we applied Total Variation denoising and learned about the Barzilai-Borwein (BB) optimization method.
+I wanted to see if I could find a new denoising method online that would surpass the Total Variation (TV) approach we learned in class.
+This led me to explore the DnCNN model from the paper “Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising” by Kai Zhang et al. In this project, I compare the performance of classical TV denoising with the deep learning–based DnCNN to see how well modern neural networks can handle image denoising compared to traditional techniques.

 ## Methods Overview